Ongata Rongai: Climatic conditions

 Summers are usually overcast and winters are generally cloudy; summers are rarely warm.
 Winters are brief and cool.

 Temperature

 With a positive trend indicating warmer weather and a negative trend indicating colder weather, Ongata Rongai's temperature trend reflects the ongoing climate change.

 Sports

 The town has several sports grounds like Nakeel Stadium which is an arena for Men and women's football.
 The stadium is still under renovation.

 There is amateur boxing, taekwondo, judo and kungfu at the social hall.
 However, there is a shortage of equipment for these combat sports.
 Fitness facilities are available as are several fields for jogging and other outdoor fitness.

+Human–wildlife conflict

+Rongai, located on the southern outskirts of Nairobi near Nairobi National Park, has experienced increasing human–wildlife conflict in recent years, particularly involving large predators such as lions.
+The area lies along important wildlife dispersal corridors linking the park to rangelands in Kajiado County, resulting in frequent interactions between wildlife and human settlements.

+Reported incidents in Rongai and surrounding areas include livestock predation, attacks on domestic animals, and occasional threats to human safety.
+Sightings of lions within residential areas have been documented, raising concerns among residents and local authorities.

+The increase in conflict has been attributed to rapid urbanization and population growth in Rongai, which has led to the encroachment of settlements into wildlife habitats and migratory routes.
+Infrastructure developments, including road construction, have contributed to habitat fragmentation.
+Additionally, recurrent drought conditions in southern Kenya have reduced prey availability within protected areas, prompting predators to move beyond park boundaries in search of food.

+The lack of continuous fencing along sections of Nairobi National Park allows wildlife to move freely into adjacent communities.
+While this open ecosystem supports ecological connectivity, it also increases the likelihood of conflict in peri-urban areas such as Rongai.

+Mitigation measures have included community awareness initiatives, compensation schemes for livestock losses, and efforts to preserve wildlife corridors.
+Conservation stakeholders continue to seek long-term solutions that balance urban expansion with ecosystem conservation in the greater Nairobi region.

 Environmental issues

 Ongata Rongai lacks a comprehensive sewage system which has led to notable concerns such as rental apartments discharging untreated sewage along the roadsides.
 This unregulated practice has resulted in the contamination of both the land and nearby rivers like Mbagathi River.

 Due to the discharge of untreated sewage in the town, grievances have risen concerning both odor and aesthetic problems.
 This significantly impacts the residents' quality of life.